stain/ro-crate-paper/manuscript.md

 ### Best Practice Guide rather than strict specification

-RO-Crate builds on Linked Data standards and community-evolved vocabularies like JSON-LD [@sporny_2014] and [schema.org](https://schema.org/), but rather than enforce additional constraints and limits using perhaps intimidating technologies like _RDF shapes_ (SHACL, ShEx), RO-Crate aims instead to build a set of best practice guides on how to apply  existing standards in a common way to describe research outputs and their provenance.
+RO-Crate builds on Linked Data standards and community-evolved vocabularies like JSON-LD [@sporny_2014] and [schema.org](https://schema.org/), but rather than enforce additional constraints and limits — using perhaps intimidating technologies like _RDF shapes_ (SHACL, ShEx) — RO-Crate aims instead to build a set of best practice guides on how to apply  existing standards in a common way to describe research outputs and their provenance.

-As such, the specification [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing schema.org metadata as JSON-LD, which leaves it open for implementers to add additional metadata using other schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.
+As such, the [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) specification [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing schema.org metadata as JSON-LD, which leaves it open for implementers to include additional metadata using other schema.org types and properties, or even additional Linked Data vocabularies/ontologies or their own ad-hoc terms.

 This does not mean, however, that RO-Crate does not have constraints.
-Crucially, the specification is quite strict on the style of the flattened JSON-LD to facilitate lightweight developer consumption and generation of the RO-Crate Metadata file without the need for RDF libraries.
+Crucially, the specification is quite strict on the JSON-LD being _flattened_ and _compacted_, to facilitate lightweight consumption and generation of the RO-Crate Metadata file without the need for RDF libraries.
 In addition, work has now begun to formalised different _profiles_ of RO-Crates, which may impose additional constraints based on the needs of a specific domain or use case.
-For instance, submission to a workflow repository would expect an RO-Crate with at least one workflow with a declared license and workflow language; specific additional recommendations could also be needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
-These optional profiles are planned to build on a combination of JSON Schemas and RDF shapes, but again these will primarily provide developers with guidance and suggestions rather than strict validation.
+For instance, submission to a workflow repository would expect an RO-Crate to contain at least one workflow with a declared license and workflow language; specific additional recommendations could also be needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
+These optional profiles are planned to build on a combination of JSON Schemas and RDF shapes, but again these will primarily provide developers with guidance and suggestions rather than strict validation requirements.

 ### Checking Simplicity

 As previously stated, one aim of RO-Crate is to be conceptually simple.
-This simplicity has been repeatedly checked and confirmed through a community process.
+This simplicity has been repeatedly checked and confirmed through a community review process.
 See for example the discussion at ([GitHub issue #71 on ad-hoc vocabularies](https://github.com/ResearchObject/ro-crate/issues/71)).

 To further verify this idea, we have here formalised the RO-Crate definition (see Appendix X).
 An important result of this exercise is that the underlying data structure of RO-Crate is a depth limited tree of 1 level.
-The formalisation also emphasises the _boundedness_ of the structure; namely, that elements are specifically identified as being either semantically _contained_ by the RO-Crate (`hasPart`), or are mainly referenced (`mentions`) and typed as _external_ to the Research Object (Contextual Entities).
+The formalisation also emphasises the _boundedness_ of the structure; namely, the fact that elements are specifically identified as being either semantically _contained_ by the RO-Crate (`hasPart`) or mainly referenced (`mentions`) and typed as _external_ to the Research Object (Contextual Entities).

 [^1]: IRIs[@doi:10.17487/rfc3987] are a generalisation of URIs (which include well-known http/https URLs), permitting international Unicode characters without `%`-encoding, commonly used on the browser address bar and in HTML5.